37% More Net Wealth

 To answer this question, we need to compare the impact of the interest to the impact of inflation.
 Inflation means the cost of goods (food, fuel, etc.) are increasing.
 In this case, the value of our savings increases by 1% (interest) and the cost of goods increases by 2% (inflation).

-More than today – In order to buy more a year from now we would need to gain more on our savings (interest) than the increases in the cost of what we are purchasing (inflation).
+More than today – In order to buy more a year from now you would need to gain more on your savings (interest) than the increases in the cost of what you are purchasing (inflation).

-Exactly the same – To buy the same amount of goods in the future as we can today, our savings would need to increase (interest) as much as the increase in cost of goods (inflation).
-Since the interest we are gaining is 1% and inflation is 2% we will not be able to purchase the same amount as we can today.
+Exactly the same – To buy the same amount of goods in the future as you can today, your savings would need to increase (interest) as much as the increase in cost of goods (inflation).
+Since the interest you are gaining is 1% and inflation is 2% you will not be able to purchase the same amount as you can today.

 Less than today – Since prices are growing by 2% and our savings is only growing by 1%, this is true.
 Our money isn’t growing as much as prices, so we can’t buy as many goods in the future.